gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-how-it-works.md

     *  gl.drawArrays(gl.TRIANGLES, 0, 3);
     }

-Then in our vertex shader we declare a *varying* to pass data to the fragment shader.
+Then in our vertex shader we declare a *varying* by making an `out` to pass data to the fragment shader.

-    varying vec4 v_color;
+    out vec4 v_color;
     ...
     void main() {
       // Multiply the position by the matrix.